Level-2/Dice/README.md

 PHP version compatibility
 -------------------------

-Dice is compatible with PHP5.4 and up, there are archived versions of Dice which supports PHP5.3 however this is no longer maintanied.
+Dice is compatible with PHP 7.0 and up, there are archived versions of Dice which support PHP 5.6 however this is no longer maintanied.

 Performance